Dame Edna creator Barry Humphries dies in Sydney at 89

 British comedian Ricky Gervais tweeted: “Farewell, Barry Humphries, you comedy genius.”

-Piers Morgan, British television personality, also paid tribute.
-“One of the funniest people I’ve ever met,” Morgan tweeted.
+Piers Morgan, British television personality, tweeted: “One of the funniest people I’ve ever met.”

 “A wondrously intelligent, entertaining, daring, provocative, mischievous comedy Genius,” Morgan added.